 Mentions signal that the AI knows your brand exists.
 Citations signal that the AI trusts your content enough to ground its answer in it.
 Only citations drive the kind of authority that compounds over time.

 To move from mentioned to cited, your content needs to contain original data, clear definitions, or unique analysis that the model can attribute to you specifically.
-Generic content gets you mentioned at best.
-Original content gets you cited.

 What Makes Content Citable